ADSCIAN/ssalib/README.md

 FIGURE

-The univariate basic SSA algorithm is a three-step process involving (i) the construction of two-dimensional matrix from the time series using time-delayed embedding, (ii) the decomposition of the matrix using Singular Value Decomposition (SVD), and (iii) the selection and reconstruction of the components of interest.
+The univariate basic SSA algorithm is a three-step process involving (i) the construction of a two-dimensional matrix from the time series using time-delayed embedding, (ii) the decomposition of the matrix using Singular Value Decomposition (SVD), and (iii) the selection and reconstruction of the components of interest.